 Members oppose Navicent Health closing Macon Health Club

-The Medical Center filed suit earlier this year, asking a judge to decide whether the hospital is still bound by terms of a 1991 agreement signed by the hospital when it took over operations from the Macon Health Center Inc. The agreement gave Macon Health Center Inc. an option to lease the facility if the hospital chose to close it before Dec.
+In the lawsuit filed, the hospital asked a judge to decide whether the Medical Center still is bound by terms of a 1991 agreement signed when it took over operations from Macon Health Center Inc. The agreement gave Macon Health Center Inc. an option to lease the facility if the hospital decided to close it before Dec.
 13, 2020.

 The hospital contends that Macon Health Center Inc. failed to remain an active corporation and cannot transfer its rights to Macon Health Club Inc. — a newer organization made up of the same people — to enforce the agreement.

 The hospital has argued that Macon Health Club Inc., a group of members fighting to keep the club open, doesn’t have standing in the case and filed a motion asking a judge to rule on the issue without a jury trial.

 430The number of members at the downtown Macon Health Club, according to the Medical Center, Navicent Health.

 Mincey denied the motion, ruling that the matter is one for a jury to decide.
 Mincey also denied a motion filed by Macon Health Club that sought to block an appeal of his March 31 ruling.

 Kerry Howell, an attorney representing Macon Health Club Inc., argued Friday that it could take six months or more for the appellate court to rule.
 As time passes, more members sign long-term gym contracts at other facilities, he said.

 “All these folks we would rely on to start our business would be gone,” Howell said.

 Howell also argued that the hospital’s appeal should be dismissed, and he asked Mincey to reconsider an order he signed last month that allows the appeal to proceed.